-Deirdre is the mother of a bicultural, bilingual daughter, Bea, who is her greatest teacher and gift and who is a dedicated writer, visual artist and activist among other things at college.
-Deirdre’s father is a great storyteller and her grandfather played myriad instruments including jazz fiddle in the Emancipated Syncopators in the first half of last century.
-Both sides of her family are full of playful, creative people who trained as dancers, musicians and artists, but who move through the world disguised as educators, attorneys, a coach for the blind, and administrators who excel at turnarounds.
+Deirdre is the mother of a bicultural, bilingual daughter, Bea, who is her greatest teacher, a talented visual artist and social justice activist.
+Both sides of her family are full of playful, creative people who trained as dancers, musicians and artists, but who move through the world disguised as educators, attorneys, a coach for the blind, and organizational leaders who excel at turnarounds.

 Deirdre works as a director and performance artist in Chicago’s burgeoning new music/opera scene and with her kids’ chamber band The Lucky Trikes, who lead free, public music story times all over the region, and their bigger, bawdier adult iteration, The Lucky Bikes.
 She curates a free chamber music series at William Harris Lee & Co. in the Fine Arts Building for the Chicago Cultural Mile’s Second Fridays.
-During the day, she manages development for Grammy-award winning Eighth Blackbird, Lucky Plush Productions and Blair Thomas & Co. for Creative Partners, as well as for other arts, education and small business clients with her consulting practice Big Dipper Projects.
+During the day, she serves as the Interim Director of Development for Grammy-winning Eighth Blackbird, the Interim Executive Director for celebrated chamber music ensemble Civitas Ensemble, and supports arts, education, social justice and small business clients with her consulting practice Big Dipper Projects.

 KG, composer, performer and percussionist, has been an active artist for 17 years.
 With a Bachelors of Music in Composition from SUNY Fredonia, he has composed works for theatre, the concert hall, galleries and bar-room and DIY venues.
 KG performs across genres ranging from classical to polka, hip-hop to sound-art.
 His work has been heard on numerous college radio stations, the Toronto/Buffalo area PBS station WNED, and was featured on the televised PBS children’s special ‘’Pocket Adventures’’.
 He is the composer, percussionist and a singer for his band The Lucky Bikes and their children’s project, The Lucky Trikes.

-KG performs a repertoire of solo works with electro-acoustic percussion and a turntablist project, Musicology and has appeared at the Burchfield Penney Art Center in Buffalo, and Museum of Contemporarily Art Chicago for Make Music Chicago, and is performing as part of the opening day of MCA’s 2017 Merce Cunningham: Common Time exhibition.
-An active player in the free jazz and experimental music scene and can be heard regularly at local venues including Elastic Arts, The Owl, Cafe Mustache, Myopic Books, Beat Kitchen and The Whistler and a variety of galleries and DIY spaces.
-Kyle has been a central participant in a series of public workshops in 2015-2016 and will perform in the new epic opera by Christopher Preissing, Thunder, Perfect Mind in 2017 and is the stage manager and percussionist for Articular Facet, another Chicago-based open culture opera collective. and He recently composed, curated and served as music director for Theatre Y’s 2016 production of MacBeth at The Chopin Theater, part of Shakespeare 400 in Chicago.
+In addition to composing and arranging original songs and acting as music director for The Lucky Trikes, KG performs a repertoire of solo works with electro-acoustic percussion and a turntablist project, Musicology.
+He has appeared at the Museum of Contemporarily Art Chicago with the Merce Cunningham Dancers on the opening day of MCA’s 2017 Merce Cunningham: Common Time exhibition and for Make Music Chicago as well as at the Burchfield Penney Art Center in Buffalo.
+He recently composed, curated and served as music director for Theatre Y’s 2016 production of MacBeth at The Chopin Theater, part of Shakespeare 400 in Chicago.
+An active player in the free jazz and experimental music scene and can be heard regularly at local venues including Elastic Arts, Hungry Brain, The Owl, Cafe Mustache, Myopic Books, Beat Kitchen and The Whistler and a variety of galleries and DIY spaces.
+Kyle has been a central participant in a series of public workshops in 2015-2016 and will perform in the new epic opera by Christopher Preissing, Thunder, Perfect Mind and is the stage manager and percussionist for Articular Facet, another Chicago-based open culture opera collective.
 He resides in Chicago where he produces events for other artists and sells his handmade jewelry.